 As you can see in the above picture, the development work is already started on this User Voice item.
 The installation of dynamic applications and packages are not included in the latest version of SCCM CB 1709.
 But, the SCCM CB standalone media wizard has an option to include the content of dynamic applications referenced in the Task Sequence.

-We can use SCCM SDK to build offline standalone media solution and include dynamic application installation feature as part of SCCM standalone media.
-But, it would be great if we can include this option as a native feature of SCCM.
+We can use SCCM SDK to build offline standalone media solutions and include dynamic application installation features as part of SCCM standalone media.
+But, it would be great if we could have this option as a native feature of SCCM.

-I think, the apps/packages which are referenced in original task sequence will get installed automatically.
+I think the apps/packages referenced in the original task sequence will get installed automatically.

 How to Create SCCM CB Standalone Media?

 Navigate via SCCM Console Software Library work-space – Operating Systems – Task Sequences.
-Click on “Create Task Sequence Media” button from the ribbon menu of SCCM CB console.
+Click on the “Create Task Sequence Media” button from the ribbon menu of the SCCM CB console.

 Create Task Sequence Wizard has four media creation options.
-In this post, we are going to see how to create standalone media for SCCM CB.
+In this post, we will see how to create standalone media for SCCM CB.

 - Standalone Media – Creates media used to deploy operating systems without network access.

 - Bootable media – Creates media used to deploy operating systems using SCCM infra connectivity.
-This media won’t have the content of OS image and applications.
+This media won’t have the content of OS images and applications.

 - Capture media – Creates media used to capture operating system deployment image from a reference computer.

-More details available in the video tutorial here
+More details are available in the video tutorial here

 Specify the media type – The media type page has two options.
-One for removal media like USB drive.
+One for removal of media like a USB drive.
 Another option is CD/DVD set.
-You can also specify the media size – 4 GB, Unlimited, etc… You can specify the path where you want to save the ISO file of standalone media.
+You can also specify the media size – 4 GB, Unlimited, etc… You can select the path where you want to save the ISO file of standalone media.

 On the Distribution Points page, specify the distribution points that contain the content required by the task sequence, and then click Next.
 You must have Read access rights to the content library on the distribution points.
 Make sure these contents are distributed to the DP.
 Otherwise, you won’t be able to create SCCM CB Standalone media.

-More details available in the video tutorial here
+More details are available in the video tutorial here

 Specify the variables that the task sequence uses to deploy the operating system.
 This will help to customize the Operating systems during the build.
-This could help to the installation of language pack, setting up timezone, regional settings, etc..
+This could help with installing the language pack, setting up timezone, regional settings, etc.

 How to Troubleshoot SCCM Standalone Media Creation Issues?

-Most of the offline media issues are because of WMI or memory related.
-If you don’t have enough memory available on the machine where you are trying to create offline media then, you could get errors.
+Most of the offline media issues are because of WMI or memory-related.
+If you don’t have enough memory available on the machine where you are trying to create offline media, you could get errors.

-I have explained about another offline standalone media creation issue in the previous post “SCCM ConfigMgr 2012 R2 SP1 Create TsMedia failed with error 0x800b0108.”
+I explained another offline standalone media creation issue in the previous post, “SCCM ConfigMgr 2012 R2 SP1 Create TsMedia failed with error 0x800b0108.”